jenniferoliveri/cityOfRome/blog-draft/jennifer/darcyfinal.md

 include Nero's building reforms, which implemented regulations to help minimize fires, as well as the invention of clay bricks.
-These imperial insulae can at least provide a good idea of what insulae might have looked like during the time of Crassus.
+These imperial insulae can at least provide a good idea of what insulae might have looked like during the time of Crassus (Figure 1).

-(Intact insulae goes here)
+{% include lightbox.html
+caption="Figure 1.
+Example of an intact insula.
+Photo by ([Denis Jarvis](https://commons.wikimedia.org/wiki/File:OstianInsulae.JPG)" image="DarcyCowan/Figure3.png"
+width="891"
+height="593" %}

 The construction of these buildings allowed rich landowners to make a large profit off the desperate need for cheap accommodation.
 One of